 The sexologist can help the patient by counselling and coaching with significant improvement in the duration of intercourse and sexual satisfaction.

-Medications like Dapoxetine can also help in delaying Ejaculation and must be prescribed by a urologist and andrologist.
+Medications like Dapoxetine can also help delay Ejaculation and must be prescribed by a urologist and andrologist.